Located at the foothills of the Alps, Salzburg offers its visitors beautiful day trips that are just a quick ride away from the city.

 To preserve its natural beauty, only electric-powered passenger ships, rowing boats and pedal boats are allowed to grace its tranquil waters.

-However, it is also a magical place for everyone; all because of its incredible echo.
+Königssee is not only a paradise for nature lovers and hikers.
+Of course, it is also a magical place for everyone; all because of its echo.

 The surrounding sheer rock walls create an echo — so clear that it has become a tradition for boat tours to stop and play a flugelhorn or trumpet to demonstrate this phenomenon.

-The sound reverberates up to seven times, creating a mesmerizing symphony of echoes that is sure to leave you in awe.
+The sound echoes up to seven times, creating a wonderful mix of sounds that will make you think.

 With the awe-inspiring view, this unique experience is just one of the many reasons why the Königssee is a must-visit destination for travelers.